-Status: For the steppings affected, see the 9HSummary Tables of Changes.

-AF12.
-FP Inexact-Result Exception Flag May Not be Set

-Problem: When the result of a floating-point operation is not exactly representable in

 When the result of a floating-point operation is not exactly representable in the destination format (1/3 in binary form, for example), an inexact-result (precision) exception occurs.
 When this occurs, the PE bit (bit 5 of the FPU status word) is normally set by the processor.
 Under certain rare conditions, this bit may not be set when this rounding occurs.
 However, other actions taken by the processor (invoking the software exception handler if the exception is unmasked) are not affected.
 This erratum can only occur if the floating-point operation which causes the precision exception is immediately followed by one of the following instructions:

 - FST m32real

 - FST m64real

 - FSTP m32real

 - FSTP m64real

 - FSTP m80real

 - FIST m16int

 - FIST m32int

-- FISTP m16int
+- FISTP m16in

 - FISTP m32int

 - FISTP m64int

 Note that even if this combination of instructions is encountered, there is also a dependency on the internal pipelining and execution state of both instructions in the processor.

-Implication: Inexact-result exceptions are commonly masked or ignored by applications, as it happens frequently,

-and produces a rounded result acceptable to most applications.
+Implication: Inexact-result exceptions are commonly masked or ignored by applications, as it happens frequently, and produces a rounded result acceptable to most applications.

 The PE bit of the FPU status word may not always be set upon receiving an inexact-result exception.
 Thus, if these exceptions are unmasked, a floating-point error exception handler may not recognize that a precision exception occurred.
 Note that this is a "sticky" bit, i.e., once set by an inexact-result condition, it remains set until cleared by software.

-Workaround: This condition can be avoided by inserting two non-floating-point instructions between the two floatingpoint instructions.
+Workaround: This condition can be avoided by inserting two non-floating-point instructions between the two floating-point instructions.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF13.
-A Locked Data Access that Spans Across Two Pages May Cause the System to Hang Problem: An instruction with lock data access that spans across two pages may, given some rare internal conditions, hang the system.
+A Locked Data Access that Spans Across Two Pages May Cause the rare internal conditions, hang the system